anaxdev/microsvc/README.md

 ## Check Backend endpoint.

-The final stage of the pipeline (`Backend Address`) should output the backend url.
+The final stage `Backend Url` of the pipeline should show the backend url.
 Then open it on web browser.